GloriousRedLeader/uo-razor-enhanced/README.md

 **Lootmaster** script from Dorana.
 Just keeping a copy for posterity.

+A script that **opens Messages in a bottle and sorts them** into 3 chests, one for each section of the map (west, central, east).
+This makes fishing MiBs much more efficient since you aren't hunting all over the map, just 1/3 of it with more condensed spots.
+I usually take about 100 of them with me.

 ### Credits

 I wrote some of this stuff.
 Others I am just storing for safekeeping.
 These were acquired via discord or github.
 All credit goes to original authors.